 Exploration of the neural basis of behavior and motivation.
-Emphasis on the neurobiology of the conscience.
-Topics include memory, attachment, emotion, representations, states of mind, and self-regulation.
-Consideration of Swedenborgian view of the brain, mind, and the soul.
+Emphasis on the structure, functions and disorders.
+Topics include memory, emotion, learning, addictions, conscience, states of mind, and self-regulation.
+Consideration of Swedenborgian view of the brain, mind, and the soul Information Literacy skills emphasized.
 Prerequisite: Psychology 101.
-3 Credits.